 170 marketers participated in The State of Influencer Marketing Survey across a variety of industries, including CPG, Food & Beverage, Media, Retail, as well as their agencies.
 To download a full copy of the report, visit http://go.pardot.com/l/153091/2016-11-29/9t6n1k.

-Founded in 2012, Linqia works with over 200 leading national brands including Black & Decker, Gerber, Herdez, JP Morgan Chase, Kimberly-Clark, Mezzetta, NBC, Nestle, Purina, Samsung, Unilever, Viacom and Walmart.
-Linqia is headquartered in San Francisco, CA, with offices in Chicago and New York.
+Founded in 2012, Linqia works with over 300 leading national brands including Black & Decker, Gerber, Herdez, Kimberly-Clark, Mezzetta, McDonald’s, NBC, Nestle, Purina, Square, Unilever, Uniqlo, Viacom and Walmart.
+Linqia is headquartered in San Francisco, CA, with offices in New York, Chicago, and Bentonville.